sersolmaz/CFD_AR_VR/README.md

 The goal herewith is to provide a simple, easy-to-implement and free-to-use data processor to utilize CFD results in AR/VR environments.
 The code mostly provides a sample of existing CFD datasets.
 Minor costumizations might be required.

 To execute the code, you must build an Anaconda application with ParaView and Blender.

-Details are given in README.
+# Contact
+Serkan Solmaz (serkan.solmaz@kuleuven.be)
+Department of Chemical Engineering, KU Leuven, Celestijnenlaan 200F, B-3001 Leuven, Belgium